 - Pain when eating hot or cold foods and beverages

 - Visible holes in teeth

 Treatment for a Tooth Cavity

 Cosmetic & Advanced Dentistry, an Owings Mills, MD restorative dentistry office, offers a range of general dentistry services to treat any stage of a tooth cavity.
 A cosmetic tooth filling, a filling that is tooth colored, is often used to treat teeth with early stages of tooth decay.
+The routine dental treatment will remove the decay and prevent the tooth from further damage.
 For teeth with larger cavities, the dentist may recommend a type of porcelain restoration such as an inlay, onlay or dental crown.
-If you have a sever toothache, you may require a root canal, which will remove the diseased tissue inside the tooth.
+This type of restoration will remove the decay and restore stability to the tooth.

 Schedule A Consultation

 Cavities don’t just affect children – adult teeth may be affected by tooth decay.
 Contact our Baltimore dentist office to be screened for cavities and tooth decay and find out what treatment options are available to you.
 We offer many treatments for a tooth cavity in Owings Mills, MD and Baltimore, MD.

 Call us at (410) 697-6290 or request a consultation online.